 Past Lecturers include:

-- 2014 – Bonnie Pitblado, University of Oklahoma, Higher and Earlier than You Thought: Paleoindian Occupation of the Rocky Mountains
+2014 – Bonnie Pitblado, the University of Oklahoma, Higher and Earlier than You Thought: Paleoindian Occupation of the Rocky Mountains